 Moving onto the more practical client considerations, where are you going to work?

 In some ways we are not too different from the horses here; we need shelter.
 Yet the reality is we usually have a lower tolerance for the cold than our horses, so we also need warmth.
-Exactly what that looks like will depend on your clients, budget and practice, and it does not have to be a fancy heated barn and arena!
+Exactly what that looks like will depend on your clients, budget and practice, and it does not have to be a fancy heated barn and arena.
+After the harsh winter a couple of years ago I considered insulating and heating our arena, but a $50k estimate motivated me to explore other options!

-At Healing Hooves we have an (unheated) arena and barn, and a heated office.
-This allows us to spend time with the horses with a place to retreat, usually with a few barn cats, to warm up.
+At Healing Hooves we have a (still unheated!) arena and barn, and a heated office.
+This allows us to spend time with the horses out of the wind and snow with a place to retreat, usually with a few barn cats, to warm up.
 Your practice and facility may look different, but provided you have a sheltered place to safely interact with the horses, and a place of warmth to retreat to as needed, it is usually possible to work year-round.

 What about when clients cancel?